 The topic of guitar pricing is a tricky subject since instrument prices vary greatly depending on features and build.
 There are decent guitars that sell for a hundred bucks, and there are handcrafted boutique models in the $10,000 range.

-It is important to know the different price brackets of guitars as well as other gears.
+It is important to know the different price brackets of guitars as well as other gear.
 This awareness will help you make wiser decisions when buying music equipment.

 - Entry-level ($180 and below)